MichaelObasa/Brainweave-OS/README.md

-# Katana-OS
+# Brainweave-OS

-# Katana OS: A Personal Data OS for the AI-Native Era
+# Brainweave OS: A Personal Data OS for the AI-Native Era

 Katana OS is how I think about personal knowledge in a world where AI is always present.
 I built this for myself because I needed it, but I’m designing it in a way that could work for anyone who builds, thinks, and compounds their ideas over time.